CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_1/2_defining_fmea.md

 ## 6. Conclusion

-Failure Modes and Effects Analysis (FMEA) stands as an indispensable tool in reliability engineering and risk management.
+Failure Modes and Effects Analysis  stands as an indispensable tool in reliability engineering and risk management.
 By systematically identifying and analyzing potential failure modes and their effects, organizations can preemptively mitigate risks, thereby enhancing product quality, safety, and customer satisfaction.
 The structured, proactive approach of FMEA not only supports the development of robust products and processes but also fosters a culture of continuous improvement and cross-functional collaboration.
 When applied diligently, FMEA provides a solid foundation for achieving operational excellence and managing risk in an ever-evolving industrial landscape.